-2017 2016 2015 Corporate and unallocated \$ (139) \$ (148) \$ (196)
+2017 2016 2015 Corporate and unallocated \$ (143) \$ (142) \$ (172)

-Corporate and unallocated items decreased in 2017 compared to 2016 primarily due to \$12 of lower pension costs and lower technology and other general corporate costs.
-The decrease was partially offset by a benefit of \$8 due to the timing impact of hedge ineffectiveness in 2016 that did not recur in 2017.
+Corporate and unallocated items increased primarily due to a benefit of \$8 due to the timing impact of hedge ineffectiveness in 2016 that did not recur in 2017.
+The increase was partially offset by lower technology and other general corporate costs.

 Corporate and unallocated items in 2016 included an \$8 benefit related to the timing impact of hedge ineffectiveness as compared to a charge of \$1 in 2015.
-Additionally, corporate and unallocated expenses decreased due to \$20 of lower pension costs, \$7 of lower stock-based compensation expense and a 2015 charge of \$6 related to fair value adjustments for the sale of inventory acquired in the acquisition of Empaque.
+Additionally, corporate and unallocated expenses decreased due to \$7 of lower stock-based compensation expense and a 2015 charge of \$6 related to fair value adjustments for the sale of inventory acquired in the acquisition of Empaque.